atomisthq/docs/docs/getting-started/invite-atomist-to-slack.md

 </div>

 By default, the Atomist Bot will be named `@atomist` and will join the `#general` channel in your Slack team.
-You can invite the Atomist bot into any other channel in the same way you would invite any other
+You can invite the Atomist Bot into any other channel in the same way you would invite any other
 user: an `@` mention and invite, the `/invite @atomist` command, or via the channel settings > "Invite team members to join ...".